Shilnikov problem in Filippov dynamical systems: Introduction

-The study of nonsmooth dynamical systems produces interesting and amazing mathematical challenges and plays an important part of so many applications in several branches of science (see, for instance, \cite{T,LPT,physDspecial,BCE} and the references therein).
-The present work focuses on the analysis of a typical phenomenon that occurs in this area which evidences a striking resemblance to Shilnikov homoclínic loop
+The study of piecewise smooth dynamical systems produces interesting mathematical challenges (see, for instance, \cite{T,NTZ}).
+These systems are widely used in several branches of science (see, for instance, \cite{BBCK,physDspecial} and the references therein).
+The present work focuses on the analysis of a nonlinear phenomenon that occurs in such systems, which bears a striking resemblance to {\it Shilnikov homoclinic orbit} in smooth differential systems.

-Consider a smooth three dimensional vector field for which $p\in\R^3$ is a hyperbolic saddle--focus equilibrium admitting a two dimensional stable manifold and an one dimensional unstable manifold.
-In the classical theory of dynamical systems a {\it Shilnikov homoclinic orbit} $\G$ of this vector field is a trajectory connecting $p$ to itself, bi--asymptotically.
-Under suitable genericity conditions this connection is a codimension one scenario, and its unfolding depends on the {\it saddle quantity} $\sigma=\la^u+\re(\la^s_{1,2})$, where $\la^u>0$, $\la^s_{1,2}\in\C$ ($\re(\la^s_{1,2})<0$) are the eigenvalues of $p$.
-In this case, when $\sigma>0$ an intricate behaviour occurs when $\G$ is broken.
-Indeed, it is proved that there exists a compact hyperbolic invariant chaotic set $\CS$ which contains countable infinitely many periodic orbits of saddle type in any sufficiently small neighbourhood of $\G$ (see, for instance, \cite{S1,S2,T1,T2,SSTC,W,AKO}).

-In the theory of nonsmooth dynamical systems the notion of solutions of a discontinuous differential equation is stated by the Filippov's convention (see \cite{F}).
-In this context there exist some special points that must be distinguished and treated as typical singularities, one of those is a pseudo--equilibrium, which we shall introduce it formally later on this paper.
-This kind of singularity gives rise to the definition of the sliding homoclinic orbit, that is a trajectory, in the Filippov sense, connecting a pseudo--equilibrium to itself in an infinity time at least by one side (future or past).
-Particularly a {\it sliding Shilnikov orbit} is a sliding homoclinic orbit connecting a hyperbolic pseudo saddle--focus pseudo to it self.

-The main goal of this paper is to produce versions of the Shilnikov's Theorems for systems having a sliding Shilnikov orbit.
-More especially, we show, in Subsection \ref{mr}, that arbitrarily close to a sliding Shilnikov orbit there exist countable infinitely many sliding periodic orbits, and for a particular system having this kind of connection we investigate, in Section \ref{reg}, the existence of continuous systems close to it having an ordinary Shilnikov homoclinic orbit.
-In Subsection \ref{mr}, we also prove that, in general, a sliding Shilnikov orbit is a co-dimension $1$ phenomena.
-Furthermore, in Section \ref{lm}, we provide a family $Z_{\al,\beta}$ of discontinuous piecewise linear vector fields as a prototype of systems having a sliding Shilnikov orbit.